Guacamole in the food processor

 The advantage of using a food processor is that the larger lumps become more finely chopped and you get less chunky guacamole.
 If you prefer it chunky you can always mash by hand with your potato masher!

-How to find ready to eat avocado?
+How to find ready-to-eat avocado?

 So to make nice creamy guacamole you need to use avocado that is ready to eat.
 We are lucky to be able to buy ‘ready to eat’ avocados in our local Aldi store.